Neah-Kah-Nie High School Home of the Pirates!

-Our staff is a committed and empathetic group of professionals dedicated to providing a learning community focused on ensuring safety and wellness, cultivating connections and relationships, centering on equity and innovating our instructional approach to meet the needs of our students.
+Our staff is a committed and empathetic group of professionals dedicated to providing a learning community focused on Safety and Wellness, Connection and Relationships, Equity, Effective and Engaging Instruction.

-This will be our fifth year of the ASPIRE program which keeps growing…the need is greater than ever for adults willing to mentor our students.
-This will be our third year of welding and we are continuing to add CTE courses for our students that thrive while applying their learning.
+This will be our sixth year of the ASPIRE program.
+The need is greater than ever for adults willing to mentor our students.
+We are seeking to add Career and Technical Education courses and other interest based courses for our students that thrive while applying their learning.
 We are looking forward to building stronger connections with our community to provide internship opportunities for our students.

-We are proud to offer a variety of interest based classes.
-Both traditional and on-line courses are available to students.
-Last year students earned more than 935 college credits and we had our first ever graduate who also earned an Associate of Arts Degree as a high school senior!
+Last year even in a pandemic we had more students than ever before earning college credits (1112).
+This was in large part to Tillamook Bay Community College offering those credits for free!
+We also celebrated our second graduate who also earned an Associate of Arts Degree as a high school senior!
 It is never too early to begin working for and planning for future success.
 Please investigate our scholarship link which will help families locate the many amazing opportunities both in our community and available to larger audiences to help finance future educational goals.

 There are many factors that contribute to student success: Supportive involved adult role models, regular attendance, physical and emotional health, a growth mindset, a well-balanced nutritional and electronic diet, 8 hours of uninterrupted sleep and a quiet, distraction free place to do schoolwork are keys to ensuring students are ready to learn each day.
 The staff is committed to building strong, positive relationships with students and strong family engagement to develop the character traits and skills students need to thrive in life.

 We hope every student will be meaningfully engaged in healthy physical and academic pursuits.
-Course fees and “pay-to-play” fees have been eliminated to encourage participation in a greater variety of classes and activities.
+Course fees and “pay-to-play” fees have been eliminated to encourage participation in a greater variety of classes and activities by all students.
 We hope to see our programs bursting at the seams with students successfully utilizing our amazing facilities.

 The NKN HS staff and I invite you to participate, provide feedback and help us make sure that every effort put forth results in healthy, responsible and productive students ready to make a positive impact on our world.